yelinaung/banks/README.md

 You have to put the bank name as parameters in path

 e.g For KBZ, put the bank name after the base url.
-Same for CB.
+Same for other banks.

-`localhost:3001/kbz`
+KBZ - `localhost:8080/kbz`
+CB  - `localhost:8080/cb`
+AYA - `localhost:8080/aya`
+AGD - `localhost:8080/agd`

 ## Sample response